HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 ## The gloves won't fit OJ

-The laziest way I found to run Web Components tests in the browser was to have a single `test.html` file that I open with the browser, and that includes the test suits for each Web Component I want to test.
-These are the `.test.js` files with the tests for each Web Component.
+The laziest way I found to run Web Components tests in the browser was to have a single `test.html` file that I open with the browser.

+This single `test.html` file includes the test suits for each Web Component I want to test.
+The `*.test.js` files with the tests for each Web Component.

 This `test.html` has no real dependencies.
 It is just a `.html` file that I can open directly in the browser without running a development server.
 Some tools can be used to make it auto-refresh and do parallel runs if necessary.
 But I just want to run tests for now.

-To do this I used Mocha and Chai, two old JS testing tools that provide bundles ready to be used directly in the browser:
+The $FRAMEWORKs I used are Mocha and Chai, two old JS testing tools that provide bundles ready to be used directly in the browser:

 ```html
 <!DOCTYPE html>